-The young daughter of a colleague of mine died in the hospital in pre-op as she waited for a routine surgery.
+Another was the young daughter of a colleague of mine who died in the hospital in pre-op as she waited for routine surgery.
 How does that happen?
 Young people aren’t supposed to die like that.

-I still remember the stories my colleague told me over dinner one night about how proud he was of her because after spending “all that money on law school,” she decided to work helping the poor.
+I still remember the stories my colleague told me over dinner one night about how proud he was of her.
+After spending “all that money on law school,” she helped the poor.
 As a result, she struggled to pay off her student loans.
-But she was happy – and so was her father.
+But she was happy and so was her father.
 Her life had meaning.

-The impending death of Tom, my beloved foster son, who is now in his 40s and has brain cancer.
-Brain cancer!
+Then, there is the impending death of Tom, my beloved foster son, who is now in his 40s and has brain cancer.
 Everyone on his small work team at a chemical factory wore hazmat suits and showered before they left work.
 Every one of them has cancer.
-But the company is denying any culpability; everyone has cancer somewhere different in their body, they state!
+The company denies culpability.
+Their response is everyone has cancer somewhere in their body!
 As if this exonerates them.

 Then last weekend, my buddy Tribal O’Gorman, our 17+ year-old-adult rescue dog of indeterminate breed and indomitable spirit, died.
-I was the one who had to make the decision to put her down.
+It was my decision to put her down.
 Or should I say euthanized?
 I still don’t know what word to use.

 I began sobbing then.
-I was able to hold back tears for the first three deaths, but I couldn’t for Tribal.
+I held back tears for the first three deaths, but I couldn’t for Tribal.
 We were soul sisters.
 No matter what, we kept plugging along.
 But maybe that is her last gift to me.
 Maybe her death was meant to force me to ask myself, ‘Is pushing yourself so hard, for so long, really worth it?’

 For months I have been waking up an hour earlier than I previously had needed to, hurriedly taking Tribal out for a walk.